ozmoroz/ozmoroz-blog-hugo/content/post/async-await/index.md

 const c = await asyncOp3(b);
 ```

 Looks much nicer, isn't it?
-In fact, it looks remarkably similar to the synchronous code, as if all three functions were synchronous.
+Indeed, it looks remarkably similar to the synchronous code, as if all three functions were synchronous.

 > 💡`await` simplifies asynchronous code, making it look like synchronous.